 Maintaining bonds with our deceased loved ones

-Recently, the title of an article, “16 Tips for Continuing Bonds with People We’ve Lost,” caught my eye.
+Recently, the title of an online article, “16 Tips for Continuing Bonds with People We’ve Lost,” caught my eye.
 Maintaining bonds with the people who have died?
 Really?
 Doesn’t that sound a bit communing-with-the-dead-ish?

 But then I read the article and was surprised to discover I had done several things on the list.

 The park on my parents-in-law’s ranch in the beautiful remote hills of northern California had been decorated in fernery, and Gary and I were married beneath the monkey bars (don’t read anything into that).